bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/basic-structure.md

           refreshUrl: https://example.com/oauth/refresh
 ```

-This is just a few examples of various types of security schemes that can be defined, but defining them alone doesn't do anything.
+This is just a few of the many types of security schemes that can be defined, but defining them alone doesn't do anything.
 They need to be referenced by the `security` object.

 ### 6. Security Object